lbryio/lbry.com/content/faq/view-rewards.md

 - Illegal content.
 - Controversial content (real violence, torture, abuse, incitation of hatred) - content that contains one or more of these elements but is not news/educational content.
 - Spam.
-- Republishes or derivative of works on top of other public/copyright-free/creative commons content.
+- Reuploads or derivative of works on top of other public/copyright-free/creative commons content.
 - Related to airdrops/free money.

 The following can disqualify a user from monetisation: